 This may cost the most out of everything, however cheap accommodation and food for a week should give you the budget for this mega underwater adventure.

 Scuba diving cost | $80+

-The Bali swing is an adult adventure playground with amazing swings, climbing rocks, love nests and more.
-It is hours of fun jam packed into this adventure playground and it is definitely one of the best things to do in Bali.
+The Bali Swing is an adult adventure playground with amazing swings, climbing rocks, love nests and more.
+It is hours of fun jam-packed into this adventure playground and it is one of the top things to do in Bali.

-We was a little unsure whether to try out this epic adventure due to the price as we are backpacking, but we never looked back after paying to join in the fun.
+We were a little unsure whether to try out this epic adventure due to the price as we were backpacking, but we never looked back after paying to join in the fun.
 The swings offer spectacular views over the vast jungle and also make for some memorable photos.